-All WRT courses are restricted to graduate writing students in the Michener Center’s MFA program or our affiliated programs in English, Theatre or RTF unless special permission is granted.
+All WRT courses are restricted to graduate students in the Michener Center’s MFA program or graduate students in our affiliated programs in English, Theatre or RTF, unless special permission is granted.
 Click for other departments’ workshops in fiction, poetry, playwriting, or screenwriting.

 Tuesdays, 1:00 pm – 4:00 pm

 This course will examine the metaphysical element in a selection of modern and contemporary literature—prose, poetry, and drama—as well as in some painting.
 For our purposes, the metaphysical element will basically mean the creative imagination exploring, questioning, and ultimately going beyond standard assumptions about time and space, dream and reality, etc., as perhaps true knowledge begins.
 The works themselves, essentially avant-garde, may be seen as the “messages” of the course’s title.

 I. Symbolism, Decadentism, Surrealism, etc.

 - The Flowers of Evil, poems, Charles Baudelaire

 - Nightwood, a novel, Djuna Barnes